By Nadine Zylberberg

 “The joke is, ‘It’s not ready, it’s not ready, it’s not ready, it’s ready, it’s bad.’
 Adding extra days for people to enjoy them is something that people can very easily relate to,” Vieira said.

 A Santa Barbara, California based company, since launch Apeel has onboarded smaller retailers and, in 2018, signed on Kroger.
 Apeel has since expanded into limes and organic apples.
-Their 2020 goal?
-To “free the cucumber.”
+Their 2020 goal was to “free the cucumber.” https://vimeo.com/363855369

-Cucumbers are 95% water, so retaining moisture is key to keeping their freshness.
-Until now, plastic packaging has done the trick, albeit wastefully.
-Apeel’s plant-based alternative slows down the onset of mold, discoloration, and shriveling in cucumbers better than plastic, while producing no packaging waste.
+Cucumbers are 95% water, Apeel’s plant-based alternative slows down the onset of mold, discoloration, and shriveling in cucumbers better than plastic, while producing no packaging waste.

-Take, for example, certain areas of sub-Saharan Africa.
-Farmers may not have access to refrigeration to get their produce to market, or, if there are many sellers of the same product, demand may not be high enough in the same region.
+In sub-Saharan Africa farmers may not have access to refrigeration to get their produce to market, or, if there are many sellers of the same product, demand may not be high enough in the same region.
 Most food losses, then, happen because the food never actually makes it off the farm.